 Q: Who are we?

-The current union campaign is being driven by student employees from all divisions within NSSR, as well as from NSPE, Parsons and Lang.
+The union campaign has being driven by student employees from all divisions within NSSR, NSPE, Parsons and Lang.
 Our campaign is affiliated with the UAW (United Auto Workers), which has been a strong partner with student workers across the US.
 This is a high point for academic worker organizing, and students from private universities all over the Northeast have come together with The New School, NYU and Columbia to strategize and lend support to each other’s campaigns.

 Q: Why are we organizing?

 Currently, we compete annually for precarious jobs that lack a living wage, health benefits, and sick days, while often requiring unpaid overtime hours.
 We want to change that by addressing these and other concerns through collective bargaining.